Amplification

 In the library

-Hillman reframes amplification not merely as interpretive method but as a cosmologically grounded therapeutic act of re-connection between the personal and the universal.
+Hillman argues that amplification is not merely hermeneutic technique but a cosmologically grounded therapeutic act of re-connection between personal experience and cosmic amplitude.

 Amplification served the scientific claim of the universality of the archetypes and the collective unconscious.
 By unearthing or assembling pig images, rituals, and etymologies, an objective meaning of ‘pig’ would emerge.

-archetypal amplification... is basically a process of gathering information about the archetypes that appear in our dreams by going to sources such as myths, fairy tales, and ancient religious traditions.
+archetypal amplification.
+It is basically a process of gathering information about the archetypes that appear in our dreams by going to sources such as myths, fairy tales, and ancient religious traditions.

-Johnson, Robert A., Inner Work: Using Dreams and Active Imagination for Personal Growth, 1986thesis
+Johnson, Robert A., Inner Work: Using Dreams and Active Imagination for Personal Growth, 1986supporting

 Edinger, Edward F., The New God-Image: A Study of Jung’s Key Letters Concerning the Evolution of the Western God-Image, 1996supporting